FindMySchool LogoFindMySchool

 Sixth form entry at Year 12 is open to internal Year 11 students and external applicants.
 Admission requires minimum GCSE grades (typically grade 5 in English and Mathematics) plus subject-specific requirements for A-level options.
 This creates a competitive entry point where students must demonstrate sufficient attainment and readiness, though it remains non-selective in comparison to grammar or independent schools.

-The school's location on Wellingborough Road in North Northampton places it within reasonable distance of much of the borough, though the oversubscription ratio suggests some families travel further because of the school's reputation.
-Parents considering application should verify precise distance and contact the school for current admissions timelines and information about open events.
+The school's location on Wellingborough Road in North Northampton places it within reasonable distance of much of the borough, though oversubscription means some families travel further because of the school's reputation.
+For September 2027 entry, applications open on 10 September 2026, close on 31 October 2026, and offers are issued on 1 March 2027.

 Applications